 Every quarter, many money managers have to disclose what they've bought and sold, via "13F" filings.
 Their latest moves can shine a bright light on smart stock picks.

-Before we delve into changes in the portfolio, it's important to note that the collection of stocks and its management is not handled entirely by Mr. Buffett.
-For many years Lou Simpson managed the investments of Berkshire subsidiary GEICO, and now there are two newcomers in the fold, co-managing some Berkshire money; one or both of them may end up succeeding Buffett at the company's investment helm.
-They are Todd Combs and Ted Weschler, and some of Berkshire's investment moves reflect their thinking.
-Each was managing about $2.75 billion of Berkshire's money not so long ago, but that has been hiked to around $4 billion apiece, suggesting that Buffett is pleased with them.
-So don't assume that any particular purchase or sale is purely a Buffett decision.
+Before we delve into changes in the portfolio, it's important to note that the collection of stocks and its management is not handled entirely by Buffett.
+For many years Lou Simpson managed the investments of Berkshire subsidiary Geico, and now there are two newcomers in the fold co-managing some Berkshire money, one or both of whom may end up succeeding Buffett at the company's investment helm.
+They're Todd Combs and Ted Weschler, and some of Berkshire's investment moves reflect their thinking.
+Each has had the amount of money he manages for Buffett increased, suggesting that Buffett is pleased with them.
+The total has recently been about $7 billion apiece.
+Thus, we shouldn't assume that any particular purchase or sale is purely a Buffett decision.